 At the end of the Cold War, the Soviet Union had a total population of nearly 290 million, and a Gross National Product estimated at about $2.5 trillion.
 At that time, the United States had a total population of nearly 250 million, with a Gross Domestic Product of about $5.2 trillion.
-That is, the population of the United States was smaller than that of the Soviet Union, with an economy that was only twice that of the Soviet Union.
-Two decades later, Russia's population is about 140 million, with a GDP of about $1.3 trillion, while the population of the United States is over 300 million, with a GDP of $13 trillion.
+That is, the population of the United States was smaller than that of the Soviet Union, with an economy that was more than twice that of the Soviet Union.
+A quarter of a century later, Russia's population is about 140 million, with a GDP of about $1.3 trillion, while the population of the United States is over 300 million, with a GDP of $13 trillion.
 Today, the population of the United States is twice that of Russia, and the US economy is ten times as large.

 That is to say, with considerably more advantageous population and economic resources, the Soviet Union was destroyed by the effort to remain a peer competitor with the United States during the Cold War.
-Presently, with relatively more modest resources, it is beyond the capacity of the Russian Federation to mount any sustained challenge to the United States beyond the immediate area of the former Soviet Union.
+Presently, with relatively more modest resources, it is beyond the capacity of the Russian Federation to mount any sustained challenge to dtermined American resistance beyond the immediate area of the former Soviet Union, if even that.

 In August 2008 Russia sent tanks and troops to South Ossetia and Abkhazia after Georgia launched a major military offensive to reclaim the breakaway republics.
 This was the culmination of months of escalation by both sides.
 Russia saw the events in South Ossetia in the larger context of a widening confrontation with the West, and in particular the United States.
 Russia sought this confrontation for a variety of reasons, including providing an appropriate context for a resumption of spending on military hardware, which ended with the breakup of the Soviet Union.
 Asked whether the fighting will influence the pace of Russia's army modernization, Col. Gen. Anatoly Nogovitsyn, deputy head of the General Staff said on Thursday 14 August 2008 that the country would "draw serious conclusions" from the events.

-The confrontation in Georgia is part of a larger pattern of events in which Russia has sought confrontation with the West.
-On a whole range of issues, from Kosovo independence to missile defense facilities in central Europe, Russia has taken an extremely confrontational stance towards the United States in particular.
+The confrontation in Georgia was part of a larger pattern of events in which Russia sought confrontation with the West.
+On a whole range of issues, from Kosovo independence to missile defense facilities in central Europe to Ukraine, Russia has taken an extremely confrontational stance towards the United States in particular.
 The common theme is that Russia faces a clear and present danger from its traditional foe, and that after a time of prostration, the bear is back.